4-Fun-Coins/volume-resource/nft-deployment.md

 // Snippet from https://eips.ethereum.org/EIPS/eip-721#implementations
 ```

-It doesn't have to be EXACTLY like this, but the idea is that you describe the varying properties of your NFT.
+An important thing to note is due to the nature of the Volume NFTs you have to include a perk level for each NFT.
+The levels you can choose from is from 1 - 6 with 1 being common and 6 ultra rare.
+We encourage you to be careful with which NFTs you assign 6 to since they will be the most valuable in the future ecosystem.

 For instance if I have a collection where each image consists of a type of cat with some sort of hat on, my JSON schema might look something like this:
 ```
 {
     "title": "Kitty 1",